 - 1. Explain the economic burden of disease and financial toxicity, including their impact on patients and healthcare systems. - 2.
-Describe how economic burden of disease may impact overall and emotional well being.

-3. List examples of how patients cope with the economic burden of disease and the ways in which coping strategies affect wellbeing.
+Describe how economic burden of disease may impact overall and emotional well being. - 3.
+List examples of how patients cope with the economic burden of disease and the ways in which coping strategies affect wellbeing.
 Saturday Afternoon 12:15 PM Applying ACT to Addictions SIG Gathering Chapter/SIG/Committee Meeting • 12:15 PM - 1:00 PM Location: Borgne Cordelia Kraus, LPC, CADC1, Private Practice Come meet with others who are interested in applying contextual behavioral approaches to addictive behaviors!
 This field can feel lonely and the stigma is strong... let's connect, learn from each other, and cheer each other on!
 Not a SIG member yet?
 No worries... your interest in the field and desire for connection is your ticket!
 We'll spend a little time talking about the SIG, what it's been up to, and how to get more involved... and spend most of the time connecting and meeting with others in a structured yet flexible conversational format.
 We would love to see you there!!
-Texas ACBS Lunch Social Chapter/SIG/Committee Meeting • 12:15 PM - 1:00 PM Location: Bayside A Olga Berkout, The University of Texas at Tyler Dixy Melendez, The University of Texas at Tyler Texas ACBS members are welcome to attend a lunch social!
-It's a great chance to meet everyone in person, connect, and enjoy some good food together.
-Whether you're just stopping by or staying the whole time, we'd love to see you there!
 Women in ACBS SIG Chapter/SIG/Committee Meeting • 12:15 PM - 1:00 PM Location: Bayside B& C Sarah Pegrum, Women in ACBS Co-President The ACBS Women's SIG promotes diversity by offering a safe space for individuals to share women's perspectives and address women's issues within and beyond ACBS.
 This group advocates for all women, with a focus on women of color, those in oppressive cultures, and young women clinicians and behavioral scientists.
 In our meeting, we will review recent SIG activities, reconnect, and brainstorm future initiatives.
 All current and potential new members are encouraged to attend.
 Saturday Afternoon 1:15 PM 106.
-Laying a Foundation for Working with Shame and Self-Criticism using ACT Workshop • 1:15 PM - 2:45 PM Components: Didactic presentation, Experiential exercises, Role play Categories: Clinical intervention development or outcomes, Shame, Self-criticism, Self-compassion Target Audience: Beginner, Intermediate Location: Napoleon Ballroom Jason Luoma, Ph.D., Portland Psychotherapy Clinic, Research, & Training Center Kati Lear, Ph.D., Portland Institute for Psychedelic Science This workshop teaches attendees how to create a strong therapeutic foundation for working with shame and self-criticism using Acceptance and Commitment Therapy (ACT).
+Laying a Foundation for Working with Shame and Self-Criticism using ACT Workshop • 1:15 PM - 2:45 PM Components: Didactic presentation, Experiential exercises, Role play Categories: Clinical intervention development or outcomes, Shame, Self-criticism, Self-compassion Target Audience: Beginner, Intermediate Location: Napoleon Ballroom Jason Luoma, Ph.D., Portland Psychotherapy Clinic, Research, & Training Center Kati Lear, Ph.D., Portland Institute for Psychodelic Science This workshop teaches attendees how to create a strong therapeutic foundation for working with shame and self-criticism using Acceptance and Commitment Therapy (ACT).
 Participants will learn a structured process for building a shared understanding of client's experiences with shame and self-criticism, setting the stage for effective ACT and compassion-focused interventions later in therapy.
-Through experiential exercises and hands-on skill-building, attendees will explore three key components of this preparatory work: (1) using self-report measures as experiential tools to help identify patterns of shame and self-criticism, (2) contextualizing self-criticism and shame as learned relational processes rooted in their early learning history, and (3) identifying experiences of warmth, support, and compassion in clients' histories to serve as psychological resources in later perspectivetaking work.
-By the end of the workshop, participants will be able to guide clients in developing greater awareness of shame and self-criticism while laying the groundwork for interventions that promote psychological flexibility and self-compassion.
+Through experiential exercises and hands-on skill-building, attendees will explore three key components of this preparatory work: (1) using self-report measures as experiential tools to help identify patterns of shame and self-criticism, (2) contextualizing self-criticism and shame as learned relational processes rooted in their early learning history, and (3) identifying experiences of warmth, support, and compassion in clients' histories to serve as psychological resources in later perspective-taking work.
+By the end of the workshop, participants will be able to guide clients in developing greater awareness of shame and self-criticism while laying the groundwork for interventions that promote psychological flexibility and self-criticism.
 Educational Objectives: